What is the Civil Disobedience Movement?

 - In many places, forest people violated forest laws, going into Reserved Forests to collect wood and graze cattle.

-Though the Civil Disobedience Movement was a huge success and paved a way for the future independence movements in India, it had some drawbacks.
+Though the Civil Disobedience Movement was a huge success and paved the way for future independence movements in India, it had some drawbacks.
 These were:

 - Dalits' participation in the Civil Disobedience movement was very limited, except in Maharashtra.

-- Muslim political organizations in India were also Lukewarm in their response to the Civil Disobedience Movement.
+- Muslim political organizations in India were also Lukewarm in responding to the Civil Disobedience Movement.

 - Congress was very close to Hindu Mahasabha.
 Hindus Mahasabha strongly opposed the efforts of compromise between Congress and the Muslim League.

 - United struggle was not there.
 There was a contrast between the demands of industrialists and the working class and the rich peasants and poor peasants.

 Civil Disobedience Movement UPSC Questions

 Question: Who led a salt march from Trichinopoly to Vedaranniyam on the Tanjore coast in Tamil Nadu?